PietroPasotti/apache2-charm/README.md

   * Tuning.
 No tuning options are present.
 Convert apache2.conf to a template and expose config options

-  * The all_services variable can be passed as part of the http interface and is optional.
-However its kind of secret and it would be more obvious if a seperate interface was used like http-allservices.
+  * The `all_services` variable can be passed as part of the http interface and is optional.
+However its kind of secret and it would be more obvious if a separate interface was used like http-allservices.

 ## Development

 The following steps are needed for testing and development of the charm, but **not** for deployment: